fedor-malyshkin/fedor-malyshkin.github.io/projects.md

 * Magnet Platform and DMS "Big Archive"

-  _The first big project i has been a part.
-Was based on old well-known technologies and  provided document management services for 600 managers.
+  _The first big project I has been a part.
+Was based on old well-known technologies and provided document management services for more that 600 managers.
 When I gone from project, project had a base of almost 1 million documents and almost same amount of dictionary records_
   * **Working period:** 2006-2009
   * **Used technologies:** Java, Ant, SQL, JSP, Lucene
   * **My part in project:** architector, authentication/search/storage module author